-ETSI is developing a number of standards for medical devices that are implanted in the human body, and communicate to an external device to allow them to be adjusted in situ by qualified medical practitioners.
+ETSI is developing a number of standards for medical devices implanted in the human body and communicating to an external device to allow them to be adjusted in situ by qualified medical practitioners.

 On a broader theme, ETSI is also involved in creating an eHealth work programme for standards in the Information and Communications Technology (ICT) sector that touch health issues.

 Initial ETSI work has concentrated on defining the need for radio spectrum for medical devices to help radio regulators find harmonized frequencies within the European Community.

 ETSI has also developed Harmonised Standards for some device types, enabling them to be placed on the European market.

 Radio Spectrum - System Reference Documents for several medical applications are developed within the Radio Matters working group of ETSI technical committee Electromagnetic Compatibility and Radio Spectrum Matters (ERM), and communicated to the CEPT as the basis of European radio frequency harmonization measures.

 Within the ERM group, the technical group TG30 has primary responsibility: